wbamberg/idl-reference/docs/nsIEditor.md

 ### init(doc, aRoot, aSelCon, aFlags, initialValue) ###

 Init is to tell the implementation of nsIEditor to begin its services
-@param aDoc          The dom document interface being observed
-@param aRoot         This is the root of the editable section of this
-                     document.
-If it is null then we get root
-                     from document body.
-@param aSelCon       this should be used to get the selection location
-                     (will be null for HTML editors)
-@param aFlags        A bitmask of flags for specifying the behavior
-                     of the editor.

 #### Parameters ####